-Calculate a trend by averaging metric values gathered each hour within a specified amount of time from the present time.
+Calculate a trend by averaging metric values gathered each hour within a specified amount

 - From the Match All drop-down list, select an option to generate an alert when all, any, or none of the alert conditions are met. - Select a metric calculation to specify how to calculate the metric value within the time interval.